Stacking as Accelerated Gradient Descent: Conclusions and Future Work

 As our main theoretical results in Section~\ref{sec:deep-linear-theory} apply to the case of deep linear networks, we consider the same function class in our experiments on synthetic data with the square loss.
 Formally, the output space $\cY = \reals^d$, and for a predictor $x \mapsto W_t x$, we consider the loss

 We consider a data distribution $D$ where the samples $(x,y)$ are drawn as follows.
 Let $W^*$ and be the ``ground truth'' positive definite matrix and let $\Sigma$ be the data covariance matrix.
 We first sample $x \sim N(0,\Sigma)$ and then conditioned on $x$, the output $y$ is generated as $y = W^* x + \xi$, where $\xi$ is a mean zero random variable.
+We can then write the expected square loss explicitly as